phac-nml/biohansel/docs/source/user-docs/usage.rst

 Usage
 =====

-Biohansel subtypes microbial whole-genome sequencing (WGS) data using single nucleotide variant (SNV) k-mer subtyping schemes.
+Biohansel subtypes clonal microbial whole-genome sequencing (WGS) data using single nucleotide variant (SNV) k-mer subtyping schemes.

-SNV k-mer schemes can be created for use by the tool or the included 33 bp k-mer SNV subtyping schemes for Salmonella enterica subsp. enterica serovar Heidelberg and Enteritidis genomes developed by Genevieve Labbe et al. can be used for analysis of Salmonella WGS data.
+SNV k-mer subtyping schemes included in biohansel are currently focused on *Salmonella enterica* enterica serovars and include SNV schemes for serovars Heidelberg, Enteritidis, and Typhi developed by Genevieve Labbe et al. These schemes are based around 33-mer k-mer pairs using the SNP to distinguish the subtype.

+There is also a subtyping scheme for *Mycobacterium tuberculosis* includded in the latest version.

 Biohansel can be installed with Conda, pip, or within an existing Galaxy infrastructure.
 View the `install guide <../installation-docs/home.html>`_ of your preference for additional details.